 1 Like all of the author’s books thus far, The Weight of Night has a strong sense of place – of Glacier National Park and the small towns surrounding it.
 How do you think this wild setting influences the mood of the novel?
 How does it affect each of the main characters, directly and indirectly?

 2 Not only is the wilderness setting that the boy has been kidnapped in vast and unforgiving, it is being consumed by fires?
 How do the fires in such an idyllic setting like Glacier affect you as a reader?
 Did it make you think about other aspects of nature or did it only serve to heighten the suspense in the novel?

-3 Gretchen’s sentencing of herself to a life without a close partner might seem like a little drastic.
+3 Gretchen’s sentencing of herself to a life without a close partner might seem a little drastic.
 But, given her part and her on-going sleep disorder, do you think she’s being logical and reasonable?
 Did you sympathize with her situation?
 Why might Gretchen want to live in a place like Montana?
-Is the west or states with vast amounts of wilderness places of personal reinvention or simply places to escape?
-Do you think the west is over-romanticized as a place to find oneself?
-And if not, what is it about living in a place like Montana that allows for people to discover themselves and find personal healing?
+Is the west or states with vast amounts of wilderness places of personal reinvention, simply places to escape or neither?
+Do you think the west is over-romanticized as an ideal location to find oneself?
+And if not, what is it about living in an area like Montana that allows for people to discover themselves and find personal healing?

 5 Nathan’s parents made a decision not to pursue an opportunity to find out the fate of their son.
 Why do you think they made that decision?